-Representation options will be offered from March 2024 onwards.
+Representation options will be offered in 2024.

 9. Strategic Drivers and Legislative Requirements

 9.1 Significant risk register

 Māori ward representation requires thorough engagement and consultation with the Māori Standing Committee and local iwi, hapū and marae.
 To consider make a decision without full consultation and feedback would be a significant risk to fair and effective representation in the review.